Wilhelm Meister's Apprenticeship: Book Five

-(1) Aurelie's restlessness affects others, like Felix, who has picked up a number of bad habits (e.g. drinking out of the bottle rather than a glass); Mignon begins to care for him more and more.
+Aurelie's restlessness affects others, like Felix, who has picked up a number of bad habits (e.g. drinking out of the bottle rather than a glass); Mignon begins to care for him more and more.
 Wilhelm, pleased with Serlo's decision to put together a musical group composed of the harper, Mignon, and Laertes, is shattered when he receives news of his father's death.
-He is unable to decide his next step, and feels pressure on all sides, when he receives a letter from Werner, the contents of which are: (2) Werner is marrying his sister, and they, along with Wilhelm's mother, will move into Werner's family's house.
-From the estate sale of the old Meister's house they will invest in agricultural improvements, which Wilhelm will supervise in six months hence.
-Wilhelm is very displeased with the plan, and writes back.
-(3) He confesses that the impressive travelogue was fictitious, digresses on the difference between nobility and the bourgeoisie, and shares his decision to pursue life in the theater.
-Assuming a different name, he signs a contract with Serlo.
+He is unable to decide his next step, and feels pressure on all sides, when he receives a letter from Werner, the contents of which are: Werner is marrying his sister, and they, along with Wilhelm's mother, will move into Werner's family's house.